Skip to footer content

 appsettings.*.json

 The commercial license provides legal clarity for public repositories.
-In that you're explicitly permitted to include IronOCR in commercial applications.
-The built-in image preprocessing filters.
+You're explicitly permitted to include IronOCR in commercial applications.
+The built-in image preprocessing filters include advanced options like color correction, quality enhancement, and the powerful Filter Wizard that automatically finds optimal settings.

-When managing OCR projects on GitHub, use Git LFS for large test images:
+When managing OCR projects on GitHub, use Git LFS for large test images.
+For handling PDF streams or image streams, consider using System.Drawing objects for better memory management.

 git lfs track "*.jpg" "*.png" "*.tiff"